-This project was the very first in which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on the site.
-That layout was originally developed for this volume of this trilogy, which was produced over the autumn and early winter of 2003.
+This was the very first project for which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on this site.
+That layout was originally developed for the first volume of this trilogy, which was written in 2002–’03, and produced over the autumn and early winter of 2003.

 I was going for a “contemporary” look, with fairly straightforward illustrations.
-As stated above, all of the art was modified from commercial clip art, apart from the cover photo of the Trevvi fountain, which had been shot by a friend some years earlier.
+As stated above, all of the art was modified from commercial clip art, apart from the cover photo of the Trevvi fountain, which had been shot in Rome by a friend of mine some years earlier.

 The Travelogue Trilogy, vol II: Jewel of the Nile

 This volume was produced over the summer-winter of 2004.
-It took a while to complete.
+It took a while to complete it.

 The layout here heavily utilizes the work of the incomparable Marwan Aridi of Aridi Computer Graphics, in addition to my usual sources.

-The layout turned out to abhor white space, so there are any number of extra decorations dropped in to plug the gaps.
+The layout turned out to abhor white space, so there were any number of extra decorations dropped in to plug the gaps.